-Autonomy and Life: American Intellectualism for Our Times
+Autonomy and Life: American Philosophy for Our Times

 Years in the Marketplace

 Mr. Siegel left Brooklyn, New York, where he grew up, in 1960 and began work at a prominent Los Angeles accounting firm.
-At 29, rising quickly through the ranks, he was named partner of his firm, the youngest employee ever to hold that title.
+At 29, rising quickly through the ranks, he was named partner, the youngest employee ever to hold that title.
 The following year, he seized the opportunity to found the firm’s San Francisco office.
-As managing partner for Bay Area operations, he worked with some of the country’s most dynamic companies.
+As managing partner for Bay Area operations, he worked with some of the country’s most high-powered companies.

-In 1973, Arnold Siegel was named partner and chief operating officer at an upstart real estate development firm based in the Bay Area.
-During his relatively brief tenure, he oversaw the approval and construction of a major waterfront residential community near San Francisco.
-That project remains one of the Bay Area’s most ambitious waterfront developments to date.
+In 1973, Arnold Siegel became partner and chief operating officer at a dynamic real estate development firm based in the Bay Area.
+He oversaw the approval and construction of a major waterfront residential community near San Francisco, which remains one of the Bay Area’s most ambitious waterfront developments to date.
 Later he turned his attention to the creation of a new accounting firm designed to support companies large and small with the skills necessary to not only maintain but also to build sustainable and fundamentally sound businesses.

-In the early 1980s, Arnold Siegel launched his final “marketplace” venture: a private satellite communications system capable of serving more than 20 U.S. cities with simultaneous content feeds.
-In retrospect, Siegel’s innovation has been compared to the consumer internet, though the hard-wired network that we use today wouldn’t exist for another decade, Siegel’s innovative commercial use of “live feed” was a precursor to what was to come.
+In the early 1980s, Arnold Siegel launched a private satellite communications system capable of serving more than 20 U.S. cities with simultaneous content feeds.
+Though the “hard-wired” network of what we now know as “the internet” wouldn’t exist for another decade, Siegel’s innovative commercial use of “live feed” was a precursor to what was to come.

 Arnold Siegel: Autonomy and Life in the 21st Century

-Though Autonomy and Life’s record of accomplishment is solid, firmly established in a unique cultural and education niche, Siegel continues to refine his philosophy for life in the 21st century.
+Though Autonomy and Life’s record of accomplishment is solid, firmly established in a unique cultural and education niche, Siegel continues to refine his philosophy for life.
 Each retreat workshop and advanced class presents another opportunity to explore new techniques and methodologies.
-Appropriately, Siegel calls Autonomy and Life “the 30-year experiment”—a self-conscious acknowledgement that his framework, however coherent and satisfying for those who employ it, is fundamentally a work in progress.
+You could say that Autonomy and Life is fundamentally a work in progress.

 Arnold Siegel resides in Northern California.
-When not keeping to his busy teaching schedule (he personally leads retreat workshops twice yearly, typically at high-end resorts on the East and West coasts.
-He also leads one advanced class every month in New York or Los Angeles.
-When he’s not leading classes or retreats, Arnold Siegel spends his time in quiet contemplation.
-He breaks up his introspection to work on his brand-new book, How to Think About Autonomy and Life, as well as to post some of his latest thinking on Autonomy and Life’s blog.
+When not keeping to his busy teaching schedule (he personally leads retreat workshops twice yearly, typically at high-end resorts on the East and West coasts and 2-day advanced classes every month in New York or Los Angeles) his time is spent in quiet contemplation.
+He breaks up his introspection to work on writing and fine-tuning his book, How to Think About Autonomy and Life, as well as to post some of his latest thinking on Autonomy and Life’s blog.